Vigneshwarankanagarathinam/session4.1/README.md

 	}
 }

-2. Modify the previous program to list all the files and sub-directories in the HDFS path recursively.
+2.Modify the previous program to list all the files and sub-directories in the HDFS path recursively.

 import java.io.*;
 import java.net.URI;